JaxLUG/jaxlug.github.io/README.md

-# Welcome to the alternative JaxLUG webpage and Repository
+# Welcome to the Official JaxLUG® Webpage Repository

-This repository was intended to create interactivity between members.
-This is supposed to be a collaboration effort with all the memebers of the JaxLUG group.
+This repository purpose is to create interactivity between members.
+This is website is a collaboration effort among all the members of the JaxLUG group.
 It also works as a main point of information for the JaxLUG meetings and events.

 ## Interested in collaborating?

-Attend the JaxLUG meetings and provide your github username to Ramon.
+Please, attend a JaxLUG meeting and provide your github username to Ramon Dominguez.
-OR
-You can contact me "R4m0n" in the JaxLUG Discord page.  i can get you writter access so you can make changes and submit a pull request.
+Or, you can contact [Ramon Dominguez aka "R4m0n"](https://github.com/RDominguezFL) in the JaxLUG Discord server.
+Once confirmed, writer access will be granted to your Github account to allow you to make changes and submit pull requests.

-Remember to pull before making a push and then a pull request.:)
+Remember to always pull before making a push and then a pull request.

-Thanks
+Thank You!